Limit-LAB/limit-server/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: "\U0001F41B Bug report"
-about: Create a report to help us improve
+about: Create a bug report to help improve Move
-title: ''
+title: "[Bug]"
-labels: ''
+labels: bug
 assignees: ''

 ---

+# 🐛 Bug

 **Describe the bug**
 A clear and concise description of what the bug is.